yuanz03/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tips:**
-* **Pre-match planning**: Use `filter tm/U16 i/FIT` to see all available U16 players.
+* **Pre-match planning**: Use `filter tm/U16 i/FIT` to see all the available U16 players.
-* **Position planning**: Use `filter ps/ST i/FIT` to find all fit strikers across teams.
+* **Position planning**: Use `filter ps/ST i/FIT` to find all the fit strikers across teams.
-* **Injury tracking**: Use `filter tm/U18 i/ACL` to see all U18 players with ACL injuries.
+* **Injury tracking**: Use `filter tm/U18 i/ACL` to see all the U18 players with ACL injuries.
 * Combine multiple filters for precise results.
-All conditions must be met (AND logic).
+All conditions must be met (`AND` logic).
 </box>

 **Examples:**
-1. `filter tm/U16 ps/FW` - Shows U16 players who play Forward
+1. `filter tm/U16 ps/FW` - Shows the U16 players who play Forward
-2. `filter ps/FW tm/U17 i/FIT` - Shows fit Forwards from U17 team
+2. `filter ps/FW tm/U17 i/FIT` - Shows the fit Forwards from U17 team
-3. `filter i/Leg Broken ps/MF` - Shows Midfielders with leg broken injury
+3. `filter i/Leg Broken ps/MF` - Shows the Midfielders with a leg broken injury
-4. `filter tm/Chelsea` - Shows all Chelsea team players
+4. `filter tm/Chelsea` - Shows all the Chelsea team players
-5. `filter tm/Manchester i/Leg Arm` - Shows all Manchester team players with an injuries with the words Leg or Arm in them
+5. `filter tm/Manchester i/Leg Arm` - Shows all the Manchester team players with injuries containing the words Leg or Arm

 <box type="info" seamless>

-**Expected success message:** "X persons listed!" where X is the number of players matching all filter criteria.
+**Expected success message:** "X persons listed!" where X is the number of players matching all the filtering criteria(s).

-**Expected behaviour:** Only matching players will be displayed.
+**Expected behaviour:** Only the matching players will be displayed.

 ![result for filter](images/filterResult.png)
 </box>